whiprandolph/bestseller/Part 2 - Why Are We So Lost/10 - Why Are People So Racist And Hateful.md

 In this social pattern, authorities punish people for speaking the truth, making it safe and socially acceptable to believe falsehoods.
 Unfortunately, this can also cause huge amounts of racism and hatred in a society, as authorities encourage people to adopt racist or hateful attitudes, and punish those who don't.

 The Ku Klux Klan was a campaign of paramilitary violence operated by wealthy ex-slaveowners in the US South after the US Civil War.
 Many Americans know that terrible violence was directed at black people to scare them into remaining second class citizens.
-But few know that this campaign also attacked any white people who sympathized with oppressed black people!
+But few know that this campaign also attacked any white people who sympathized with oppressed black people![xxx-odoc|ch22]

 In other words, whites who were racist were left alone or even rewarded.
 Any anti-racist white people risked atrocities like rape, murder, and having their house burned.
 The conservative news media was full of hate for "Dark Savages and white ignoramusses."
 This has been a major driver of anti-black racism in the US South: authorities promoted that racism to discourage solidarity among poor white and black people.
 For centuries they brutally punished any white people who stood up to confront racial injustices.
 Many KKK members were sheriffs and politicians, so the law was part of the problem![xxx-the ku klux klan: a study in reconstruction politics|p353-354]